DraxWare/draxware.github.io/Lua/Ui Libraries/Jons-Ui-Library/Documentation.md

     Can Be Set At The End Of Parameters of Shown Above Settings.
 ]]

+local Applicable = Labels or Paragraphs local ApplicableWithFunctions = Buttons or Sliders or TextBoxes or Keybinds or Toggles or Dropdowns

-something:CreateSomething(args1,args2,'args3',true,'This Feature Is Useless') -- When hovered, 'This Feature Is Useless' will be shown at users pointer.
+Applicable:Applicable(--[[args1,args2,'args3',]]true,'This Feature Is Useless') -- When hovered, 'This Feature Is Useless' will be shown at users pointer.
+Basically Add it at the end of any Applicable Label Or Paragraph.

-something:CreateSomething('args1',args2,function(args3)
-    dosomething()
+ApplicableWithFunctions:ApplicableWithFunctions(--[['args1',args2,function(args3)
+    print('T)
-end, true,'This Feature Is Useless') -- When hovered, 'This Feature Is Useless' will be shown at users pointer.
+end,]] true,'This Feature Is Useless') -- When hovered, 'This Feature Is Useless' will be shown at users pointer.
+Basically Add it at the end of any Applicable Feature with a function at the end of the function.
 ```

 | parameters   | Type                | Information             | In-Depth Description |